-ED visits for psychiatry or electroconvulsive therapy, or ED visits with a principal diagnosis of mental health or chemical dependency, or ED visits that result in an inpatient stay.
+ED visits for Psychiatry or Electroconvulsive Therapy, or ED visits with a principal diagnosis of Mental and Behavioral Disorders or chemical dependency, or ED visits that result in an Inpatient Stay.

-Members with fewer ED visits than expected based on risk-adjusted model during the calendar year.
+Members with fewer ED visits than expected based on the risk-adjusted model during the calendar year.